You're Only Human (Second Wind): Background and recording

 Joel, who said he once attempted suicide himself, stated in a 1985 interview that he wrote the song as a way to help young people struggling with depression and suicidal thoughts.

 In its original draft, he was concerned the song sounded too depressing so he imbued it with a bouncy, joyous beat and melody, with lyrics emphasizing personal forgiveness and optimism.
 The song was originally titled simply "Second Wind” but Joel changed it to "You're Only Human" with "Second Wind" as the subtitle after drummer Liberty DeVitto mocked the name.
 Joel donated all royalties from the song to the National Committee for Youth Suicide Prevention.

 During the song, Joel audibly chuckles after briefly hesitating and stuttering during one of the verses.
-At the prompting of Paul Simon and Christie Brinkley, who were listening in the studio, he left it in the finished recording as it seemed to illustrate the song's point about celebrating personal fallibility.
+At the prompting of Paul Simon and Christie Brinkley, who was listening in the studio, he left it in the finished recording as it seemed to illustrate the song's point about celebrating personal fallibility.

 Reception

-Cash Box said that the song has "a lilting reggae rhythm much like that in Julian Lennon’s 'Too Late For Goodbyes'" and "Joel’s own inimitable sense of melodic and musical themes."
+Cash Box said that the song has "a lilting reggae rhythm much like that in Julian Lennon's 'Too Late For Goodbyes'" and "Joel’s inimitable sense of melodic and musical themes."
 Billboard said that it has a "syncopated synthesized rhythm."